VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

     sweep analysis, and then set the single frequency to be run by a later processtrak step (:py:func:`vibrocomsol_burst_analysis_comsol`).
 If the
-    returns of this processtrak step are already defined in the experiment log (.xlp) then those predefined values are given as defaults for the user to accept.
+    returns of this processtrak step are already defined in the experiment log (.xlp) then those values are given as defaults for the user to accept.
 This would occur if this step has been run previously or if they are defined in the initial experiment log (.xlg).